List of 1 items.

 Benefits

-• 403(b) – eligible to enrol and participate immediately
+• 403(b) - eligible to enroll immediately

 Working Conditions

-• Working with children and youth involves extensive physical activity, mental alertness, and enthusiasm.
+• Working with children and youth involves extensive physical activity, mental alertness, and enthusiasm

-• Good general health, physical stamina, and emotional stability are essential.
+• Good general health, physical stamina, and emotional stability are essential

 • Ability to hear within normal range and communicate effectively in person or via telephone in a manner that can be understood by those with whom the person is speaking, including a diverse population